apkelly/room-sqlite-bindings/README.md

            }
         }

-1. Add the following dependency to the module that uses Room.
+1. Add the following dependencies to the module that uses Room.

         implementation "dev.nibbles.android.room:room_sqlite_bindings:1.0.0"
+        implementation project(':sqlite-android-xxxxxxx')

 1. Add the .openHelperFactory(SQLiteOrgOpenHelperFactory) binding to your Room database configuration.